Amnesty’s International Board of Directors

 Sarah is an influential journalist, advocate, and academic known for her commitment to anti-oppression and human rights.
 She currently serves as Director of Content at the environmental alliance Age of Union, where she leads editorial strategy.
 She previously held the title of Content and Communications Manager at Global Citizen Canada.

-Sarah is fluent in French and English, with competency in Arabic and Spanish.
-She holds a Bachelor’s degree in International Relations from the University of Geneva/University of Toronto.
+Sarah is fluent in French and English and competent in Arabic and Spanish.
+She holds a Bachelor’s in International Relations from the University of Geneva/University of Toronto.

-At Amnesty International Switzerland, Sarah played a pivotal role on the Executive Committee and working groups focused on gender and the Israeli-Palestinian conflict.
-She collaborated with the UN Human Rights Council, Human Rights Watch, the International Film and Festival for Human Rights, and Lallab — a French association committed to empowering Muslim women.
+At Amnesty International Switzerland, Sarah was pivotal in the Executive Committee and working groups focused on gender and the Israeli-Palestinian conflict.
+She collaborated with the UN Human Rights Council, Human Rights Watch, the International Film and Festival for Human Rights, and Lallab, a French association committed to empowering Muslim women.

 Michael Hayworth, Director

 Michael is a practicing lawyer in the Toronto area.
-He has been involved with Amnesty since 2008 and has worked on staff with Amnesty Australia and lead the section’s campaign team in 2017.
+He has been involved with Amnesty since 2008, has worked on staff with Amnesty Australia, and led the section’s campaign team in 2017.
 He has a deep passion for human rights and Amnesty and is excited to help build our movement.

 Laurin Liu, Director